 Breathwork and meditation

-In addition to the five ideas explored above, a pair of mind-body practices are increasingly gaining traction to combat heart-related issues: breathwork and meditation.
+In addition to the five ideas explored above, a pair of mind-body practices are increasingly gaining traction to combat heart-related issues

 It’s as simple as taking a deep breath.
 Heart Health Guide agrees that “breathing exercises are able to reduce blood pressure and heart rate.”